Newt Gingrich: GOP will win in 2022 by targeting Democrats as ‘big government socialists’

 “Democrats will deliver on highly popular, once-in-a-generation investments in infrastructure, access to child care and health care, and energy independence for the American people,” said DCCC spokesman Chris Taylor.

-“Americans agree, the uber-wealthy and corporations should pay their fair share to support these investments in America’s future.
+“Americans agree: The uber-wealthy and corporations should pay their fair share to support these investments in America’s future.

 In August, all House and Senate Democrats supported moving ahead with the framework of the spending package.
-The House is heading toward a final vote, after the House Ways and Means Committee has held a markup over several days this week.
+The House is heading toward a final vote after several days of a Ways and Means Committee markup this week.

-“Never has our government wasted so much to kill so many American jobs, drive prices even higher, and hook a whole new generation of the poor on government dependency,” said Rep. Kevin Brady, Texas Republican, during the committee’s sessions.
+“Never has our government wasted so much to kill so many American jobs, drive prices even higher and hook a whole new generation of the poor on government dependency,” Rep. Kevin Brady, Texas Republican, said during the committee’s sessions.

-“Coming out of a pandemic, the last thing Americans need are higher prices, fewer jobs, and the largest expansion of our welfare state in our lifetimes,” he said.
+“Coming out of a pandemic, the last thing Americans need are higher prices, fewer jobs and the largest expansion of our welfare state in our lifetimes,” he said.

-Some Democrats also have expressed concern about the massive spending plan making some incumbents vulnerable.
+Some Democrats also have expressed concern that the massive spending plan would make some incumbents vulnerable.

 Democratic consultant Douglas Schoen has said pursuing the $3.5 trillion proposal “will end up being a lose-lose situation for Democrats in the 2022 midterms.”

-Writing in The Hill, Mr. Schoen compared the current situation to the 1994 and 2010 midterms, both elections in which Democrats lost heavily due to voters’ perceptions that they had “overreached.”
+Writing in The Hill, Mr. Schoen compared the situation to the 1994 and 2010 midterms, when Democrats lost heavily because of voters’ perceptions that they had overreached.

-The conservative Club for Growth announced Monday it’s running TV ads in 10 House districts, including that of Republican Rep. Adam Kinzinger of Illinois, “focusing on out-of-control spending, inflation, and the $3 trillion tax increase proposed by Biden and the Democrats.”
+The conservative Club for Growth announced Monday that it would run TV ads in 10 House districts, including that of Rep. Adam Kinzinger, Illinois Republican, “focusing on out-of-control spending, inflation, and the $3 trillion tax increase proposed by Biden and the Democrats.”

 The ads will run for one week starting Thursday, the first phase of a $2 million campaign opposing the Democrats’ plan.

-The Club said the ads will run in nine districts held by “persuadable Democrats” and by Mr. Kinzinger, citing his “numerous” occasions of supporting Mr. Biden and House Speaker Nancy Pelosi on spending.
+The Club for Growth said the ads will run in nine districts held by “persuadable Democrats” and by Mr. Kinzinger, citing his “numerous” occasions of supporting Mr. Biden and House Speaker Nancy Pelosi, California Democrat, on spending.

 “Washington is out of touch with America,” said Club for Growth President David McIntosh.
 “Democrats and even some Republicans need to realize that their constituents will roundly reject the out-of-control spending and $3 trillion increase in taxes.”

 The Democrats targeted in the ad are Reps.
-Stephanie Murphy of Florida, Carolyn Bourdeaux of Georgia, Jared Golden of Maine, Josh Gottheimer of New Jersey, Susie Lee of Nevada, Abigail Spanberger of Virgina, and Vicente Gonzalez, Henry Cuellar and Filemon Vela, all of Texas.
+Stephanie Murphy of Florida, Carolyn Bourdeaux of Georgia, Jared Golden of Maine, Josh Gottheimer of New Jersey, Susie Lee of Nevada, Abigail Spanberger of Virginia, and Vicente Gonzalez, Henry Cuellar and Filemon Vela, all of Texas.

 Mr. Gingrich said the $3.5 trillion package is a gold mine of campaign ammunition for Republicans in 2022.